 - Follow the guidelines presented by the employer to maintain employment.

-If employment is terminated for ANY reason or the students receives a grade lower than a "C" in any class, the student will not be permitted to remain in the AMT program, but will be referred to a comparable Multi-Skilled Maintenance program.
+If employment is terminated for ANY reason or the students receives a grade lower than a "C" in any class, the student will not be permitted to remain in the AMT Co-op, but will be referred to a comparable Multi-Skilled Maintenance program.

 Students who remain employed and advance academically will receive an increase in wage amount each semester for the five semester program.